How to substitute one yarn for another & estimate the amount of yarn you will need

 DON'T BE AFRAID TO BUY EXTRA YARN

 Probably one of the saddest things that can happen to any knitter is to design an original garment, watch it grow, finish the back, front, and one sleeve, and then run out of yarn (the nightmare that I know happened to many knitters, including myself).
 We recommend you to always buy an extra skein or two just in case!
 Don't be afraid of having a basket of leftover yarn in your knitting storage.
 One way or another it always gets used.
-You can make ''proof swatches'' to see the effect of different colors on yarn and create your unique designs playing with leftover yarn combining different fibers and trying stitch patterns.
+You can make ''proof swatches'' to see the effect of different colours on yarn and create your unique designs playing with leftover yarn combining different fibres and trying stitch patterns.
+Leftover yarn is also great for pom-poms, tassels making and weaving.